Bridal Beauty Countdown

 - Get serious about skin care: Start a good cleansing and moisturizing program, and consider consulting a dermatologist or making appointments for monthly facials.

-- If you don't plan on using your regular hairdresser, make consultation appointments with potential candidates.
-Bring along pictures of hairstyles you like, even a picture of your veil and headpiece.
-If you want to wear your hair in a updo, discuss with the hairdresser how long it will take to grow out your hair so it's the right length for your desired look.
+- If you don't plan on using your regular hairstylist, make consultation appointments with potential candidates.
+Take pictures of hairstyles you like, as well as pictures of your veil and headpiece.
+If you want to wear your hair in an updo, discuss with your stylist how long it will take to grow out your hair so it's the right length for your desired look.

 - Make consultation appointments with potential makeup artists.
-Be sure to take pictures, then analyze them.
+Take pictures, then analyze them.
 Do your features stand out?
-Do you look like you're wearing a mask?
+Do you still look like you?

-- Decide on a makeup artist and book him/her for your wedding date.
-Set up a day-of-wedding schedule.
+- Decide on a hairdresser and makeup artist and book them for your wedding date.
+Set up a day-of wedding schedule.

 - Want to experiment with self-tanners?
 Now's the time.
 Consider the neckline of your gown, and whether you have existing tan lines you'll need to cover.

 - Meet with your makeup artist for a trial run.
-If you're not hiring a pro, get a makeover at a department store counter and purchase anything you need now (so you have time to practice).
+If you're not hiring a pro, get a makeover at a department store counter and purchase the products you need now (so you have time to practice).

-- Bring your veil to your hair stylist for a trial run of potential big day 'dos.
+- Bring your veil to your hairstylist for a trial run of potential 'dos.
 (If you're not happy, now's the time to speak up.)